DE-cr/NEPviewerCR/README.md

 - perl (obviously)
 - wget (still one of the easiest ways to grab a web page)
 - feedgnuplot and the underlying gnuplot (for plotting)
-- imagemagick's display command (to show the plots on graphic terminals)
 - NEPviewerCR.pl, with *your* micro inverter system's info included!

 **Example:**